cgrates/cgrates/docs/cdre.rst

 Offline exports
 ^^^^^^^^^^^^^^^

-Are exports which are triggered via :ref:`CGRateS RPC APIs<remote-management>` and they have as data source the CDRs stored within *StorDB*.
+Are exports which are triggered via `CGRateS RPC APIs <https://godoc.org/github.com/cgrates/cgrates/apier/>`_ and they have as data source the CDRs stored within *StorDB*.